beefoo/media-tools/README.md

 ### 4. Audio analysis

 Now we analyze each movie file's audio track for "samples."
 These essentially are clips of audio that have a distinct [onset](https://en.wikipedia.org/wiki/Onset_(audio)) and release.
 This could be thought of as a distinct sonic "pulse" or syllable in the case of speech.
-The `-features 1` flag adds an analysis step that looks for each sample's volume (`power`) and pitch (`hz` or frequency.) `note` and `octave` are added for convenience, and the `clarity` feature attempts to measure how distinct a particular note is (i.e. very clear harmonic bands.)
+The `-features` flag adds an analysis step that looks for each sample's volume (`power`) and pitch (`hz` or frequency.) `note` and `octave` are added for convenience, and the `clarity` feature attempts to measure how distinct a particular note is (i.e. very clear harmonic bands.)
 Samples with high clarity values should be good candidates for musical notes.

 ```
 python audio_to_samples.py -in "tmp/ia_fedflixnara.csv" -dir "tmp/downloads/ia_fedflixnara/" -out "tmp/sampledata/ia_fedflixnara/%s.csv" -features 1